Finite $3$-connected homogeneous graphs: Introduction

 The method of taking normal quotients has been very successful in investigating various families of graphs, for example, $s$-arc transitive graphs~\cite{Praeger1993-AJC,Praeger1993} and locally $s$-arc-transitive graphs~\cite{GiudiciLCP}, where $s\ge2$.
 Finite 2-arc-transitive graphs form a subclass of 3-CH graphs, which is closed under taking normal quotients.
 The following theorem shows that the class of finite $3$-CH graphs of girth $3$ is also closed under taking normal quotients.

-\begin{theorem} Suppose that $\G$ is a $(G, 3)$-CH graph, which is not complete multipartite.
-Let $N$ be a normal subgroup of $G$ which is intransitive on $V(\G)$.
-Then either $\G_N=\K_2$ and $\G$ is $(G,2)$-arc-transitive, or \begin{itemize} \item[{\rm(i)}] $\G_N$ is $(G/N,3)$-CH, and
+\begin{theorem} Suppose that $\G$ is a connected $(G, 3)$-CH graph, which is not complete multipartite.
+Let $N$ be a normal subgroup of $G$ which is intransitive on $V\G$.
+Then either $\G_N=\K_2$ and $\G$ is $(G,2)$-arc-transitive, or $\G_N$ is $(G/N,3)$-CH and $\G$ is a normal cover of $\G_N$.